tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 <div id="paragraphThree" style="display: none; line-height:1.5em;">
 ...ever heard of a "neutral item" before?
 No?
 How about the term <i>'sunmommy'</i>?
 Nothing?
 Well this is gonna be one confusing TI for you.</div>
 <div id="paragraphFour" style="display: none; line-height:1.5em; font-size:large;">
-Hold on a moment, let me adjust.<br><blockquote style="font-size: 1.1 em;">Whoa, long time no see!
+Just a second, let me get into character.<br><blockquote style="font-size: 1.1 em;">Whoa, long time no see.
 What have you been up to?
 You got married?
-No way, I'm so happy for you!
+No way, that's awesome!
 One on the way too?
 Wow.
 Congratulations.
 Our old stack?
 Nah, I'm...
 I'm the only one who still plays these days.
 Haha, yeah...
 Remember that one time you got a rampage on Death Prophet?
 Good times.
 Anyway, n-nice catching up with you.</blockquote></div>
 <div id="paragraphFive" style="display: none; line-height:1.5em; font-size:large;">
-What, you trying to impress someone special?
-Or just don't want to feel utterly clueless when they start screaming about "BKBs" and "OF COURSE THEY GET A FLICKER."
-You're a keeper.
+You trying to impress somebody?
+Talk about relationship goals, you're a keeper.
 Ok so in the current 7.30d meta an offlaner, also known as the '3', is usually a tanky initiat--<br><br>Actually, forget it.
-All you need to know is if your significant other starts stressing out in the first few minutes of a game just say, "It's ok, babe.
+All you need to know is if your special someone starts stressing out in the first few minutes of a game just say, "It's ok, babe.
 Laning phase doesn't matter."</div>

 <script>
   var dropDown = document.getElementById("dropDown"),